TylorS/typed/apps/website/content/guides/mounting-dom-output.md

 This page turns that entry into a lifecycle boundary suitable for a router, custom element, or another application embedding Typed output.

+For a native custom element whose connections, attributes, shadow root, and server output should share one definition, use the [Web Component integration recipe](/integrate/web-component).
+For an Astro island, use [Typed templates in Astro](/integrate/astro), which lets Astro own page markup and hydration scheduling while Typed owns the island's Scope.

 ## Make the writable boundary visible in the document

 Give the panel an element such as `<div id="article-search"></div>`.
 The static header and chart should be siblings outside it.
 Fresh nonempty root output is placed with `replaceChildren`, so unrelated children inside that same host are not protected from root replacement.

-A template's *internal* scalar updates are narrower: typing in a captured input part does not emit a new root or replace the host.
+A template's _internal_ scalar updates are narrower: typing in a captured input part does not emit a new root or replace the host.
 The host boundary matters when root output is first placed or actually replaced, not on every state change.